Fire and Rescue New South Wales

-Fire and Rescue New South Wales (previously known as New South Wales Fire Brigades), an agency of the Government of New South Wales, Australia, is responsible for firefighting, rescue and HazMat services in the major cities, metropolitan areas and towns across New South Wales.
+Fire and Rescue NSW (FRNSW) previously known as NSW Fire Brigades (NSWFB), is a agency of the New South Wales Government, Australia.
+FRNSW is responsible for firefighting, rescue and HAZMAT services in the major cities, metropolitan areas and towns all across the state of New South Wales.
 Fire and Rescue NSW is the fourth largest urban fire service in the world, with over 6,800 firefighters serving at 335 fire stations throughout the state, supported by 465 administrative and trades staff and 5,700 community fire unit volunteers.
-FRNSW are also the busiest fire service in Australia, attending over 124,000 incidents a year.
+FRNSW are the busiest fire service in Australia, attending over 124,000 incidents a year.

-The agency operates under the Fire and Rescue Act 1989, with a substantial history dating back well over 100 years to the establishment of the New South Wales Fire Brigades in 1910, and the Metropolitan Fire Brigade prior to that in 1884.
-The organisation is led by the Commissioner of Fire and Rescue NSW, currently Paul Baxter QSO, who reports to the Hon.
-Steph Cooke MP, Minister for Emergency Services and Resilience.
+The service operates under the Fire and Rescue Act 1989.
+The organisation has a substantial history dating back well over 100 years to the establishment of Metropolitan Fire Brigade in 1884, and the New South Wales Fire Brigades in 1910.
+The organisation is led by the Commissioner of Fire and Rescue NSW, Jeremy Fewtrell, appointed on the 30th of October, 2023.

 History

-Early firefighting in New South Wales was made up of a number of small insurance and volunteer based fire brigades located predominantly around central Sydney.
+Early firefighting efforts in New South Wales were made up of a number of small insurance and volunteer based fire brigades located predominantly around central Sydney.
 Following a series of major fires, most notably the Garden Palace Fire in 1882, firefighting in Sydney was formalised into one organisation on 14 February 1884, the Metropolitan Fire Brigade (MFB).
 The MFB initially operated out of the former Insurance Brigade Headquarters on Bathurst Street, but soon began to seek new locations for expansion.
 The first station opened by the MFB was No. 3 Stanmore (initially known as Marrickville) in 1886.
 This was soon followed by the construction of their new Headquarters on Castlereagh Street (No. 1 Station) in 1888, which remains New South Wales' oldest operational fire station to this day.

 In 1910, the Fire Brigades Act was extended to cover not just Sydney but the entire state of New South Wales.
 The Metropolitan Fire Brigade as a result became the New South Wales Fire Brigades (NSWFB).
 The organisation continued to grow, with many towns across the state seeking to establish permanent fire services often after major fires of their own.
-The NSWFB's expansion continued through the early 20th century, and it soon became responsible for hundreds of stations and thousands of firefighters even despite significant post-war cuts in 1945.
+The NSWFB's expansion continued through the early 20th century.
+The Brigades soon became responsible for hundreds of stations and thousands of firefighters even despite significant post-war cuts in 1945.

 Through the mid to late 20th century, NSWFB firefighters faced some of the most dangerous and deadly emergencies in the state's history, including the 1979 Luna Park Ghost Train Fire, the 1977 Granville Rail Disaster, the 1981 Sylvania Heights Nursing Home Fire, the 1981 Rembrandt Hostel Fire, the 1989 Downunder Hostel Fire and the 1989 Newcastle Earthquake, along with countless major bushfire emergencies including the 1968, 1974/75, 1979 and 1980 bushfire seasons.